akhil-rane/distributed-key-value-store/README.md

 Go to project folder and enter following commands
 - Server: java -cp bin com.cs6650.Server <server_port>
 - Client: java -cp bin com.cs6650.Client <server_ip_address> <server_port>

+# Configuring discovery nodes:
+Every server uses discovery nodes to connect to the cluster.
+If it cannot connect to any of the discovery nodes, it will start as a standalone cluster.
+The discovery nodes can be configured in the following file
+- /resources/config.properties
+Note: Please restart the server if you make any changes to the above file